Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Introduction

 \section{Introduction}

-To migitate CO$_2$ emission, the use of efficient white light sources for general lighting is becoming increasingly important worldwide.
-In 2019, in its \textit{solid state lighting} plan that relies heavily on light-emitting diodes (LEDs) technology, the US department of energy estimated that the energy savings could account for about a 5\% reduction in the total primary energy budget of the United States~\cite{pattison20202019}.
-One way to manufacture such white light is to coat a blue or ultraviolet-LED with a phosphor material that converts a fraction of the initial high-frequency photons to lower frequency, the resulting light appearing white \cite{xia2016progress}.
+To mitigate CO$_2$ emission, the use of efficient white-light sources for general lighting is becoming increasingly important worldwide.
+In 2019, in its \textit{solid state lighting} plan that relies heavily on light-emitting diodes (LEDs) technology, the US department of energy estimated that the energy savings could account for about a 5\% reduction in the total primary energy budget of the USA~\cite{pattison20202019}.
+One way to realize such white light is to coat a primary blue or near ultraviolet LED with one or multiple phosphor material(s) that converts a fraction of the initial high-frequency photons to lower frequency, the resulting light appearing white.
+There generally exist two ways to obtain white light via LEDs with phosphors : (i) a blue LED is used to excite a single yellow phosphor or mixed green and red phosphors; and (ii) a near ultraviolet LED chip is used to excite the red, green, and blue phosphors \cite{xia2016progress,lin2017inorganic}.

-Among the various phosphor compounds, finding a highly efficient red emitting phosphor is crucial for a further increase in the luminous efficacy while keeping a high color rendering index.
-In order to sufficiently cover the red spectral region while minimizing the efficacy loss caused by low eye sensitivity at long wavelengths, red phosphors with very narrow emission bandwidth showing a peak in the optimal red region are needed~\cite{pust2015revolution,lin2016critical}.
-In 2019, Hoerder et al.~\cite{hoerder2019sr} reported the experimental discovery of a new narrow-band red emission phosphor \mbox{Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$} (SALON) that fulfills such requirements with an emission peak located at 614~nm, a full width at half maximum (FWHM) of 48~nm at room temperature and a low thermal quenching of only 4\% at operating temperatures.
-The fact that the emission peak is located at a shorter wavelength than its cousin Sr[LiAl$_3$N$_4$]:Eu$^{2+}$ (SLA) \cite{pust2014narrow} enables a gain of 16\% in luminous efficacy compared to SLA, while keeping an excellent color rendering and thus enabling a potential leap in the energy efficiency of white emitting phosphor-converted light-emitting diodes.
+Among the various phosphor compounds, finding a highly efficient red emitting phosphor is crucial for a further increase in the luminous efficacy while keeping a high color-rendering index.
+In order to sufficiently cover the red spectral region while minimizing the efficacy loss caused by the eye poor long-wave sensitivity, red phosphors with narrow emission bandwidth showing a peak in the optimal red region are needed~\cite{pust2015revolution,lin2016critical}.
+In 2019, Hoerder et al.~\cite{hoerder2019sr} reported the experimental discovery of a new narrow-band red-emission phosphor \mbox{Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$} (SALON) that fulfills such requirements with an emission peak located at 614~nm, a full width at half maximum (FWHM) of only 48~nm at room temperature and a low thermal quenching of 4\% at operating temperature (420K).
+The fact that the emission peak is located at a shorter wavelength than its cousin Sr[LiAl$_3$N$_4$]:Eu$^{2+}$ (SLA) \cite{pust2014narrow} enables a gain of 16\% in luminous efficacy compared to SLA, while keeping an excellent color rendering and thus enabling a potential leap in the energy efficiency of white-emitting phosphor-converted LEDs.
+SALON belongs to the UCr$_4$C$_4$-structure family of phosphors, from which most interesting narrow-emission candidates have emerged recently~\cite{fang2018control, fang2020cuboid}.